Shopping For The Best Foam and Inflatable SUP For Surfing

 The important thing to remember when shopping for a surf iSUP is to look for a board that is good for wave riding and surfing as opposed to one that is designed for cruising or recreational paddling.
 While you can successfully use a cruiser iSUP in small waves, they are not all that great in bigger waves.

-Top 7 Best SUPs for Surfing (2017)we've based this list on value, maneuverability, and versatility
+Top 9 Best SUPs for Surfing (2017 - 2018)we've based this list on value, maneuverability, and versatility

-I’ve recently reviewed the Naish Mana Air iSUP and noted that the 11.6-ft version is one of the best that I’ve found for iSUP surfing.
+In the past I’ve reviewed the Naish Mana Air iSUP and noted that the 11.6-ft version is one of the best that I’ve found for iSUP surfing.
+However, I’ve since become a big fan of the Boardworks Kraken SUP listed above.
 Generally speaking though, shorter boards are better in bigger waves.
-Though I do suggest that you seriously consider the Naish Mana Air for your inflatable paddle board surfing needs, I also want to highlight some of the other top boards that I’ve found.
+Though I do suggest that you seriously consider the Naish Mana Air and the Boardworks Kraken for your paddle board surfing needs, I also want to highlight some of the other top boards that I’ve found.